SparkleNetworks/LinkedInNET/README.md

 Supported .NET Framework versions:

+* .NET 4.5 (dependencies: Newtonsoft.Json ≥ 6.0.8, Microsoft.Net.Http ≥ 2.2.29)
-* .NET 4.0 (dependencies: Newtonsoft.Json ≥ 4.5.8)
+* .NET 4.0 (dependencies: Newtonsoft.Json ≥ 6.0.8)
-* .NET 3.5 (dependencies: Newtonsoft.Json ≥ 4.5.8)
+* .NET 3.5 (dependencies: Newtonsoft.Json ≥ 6.0.8)

-We are using a lot of code generation so it won't be difficult to target 4.5 or any other framework.
-Implementing the async pattern won't be hard either.
+We are using a lot of code generation so it won't be difficult to target any other framework.

 Status